everscale-actions/tonos-se/README.md

 tonos-se start # Start all necessary applications
 ```

-'tonos-se' downloads an binary pack, unpacks it to '.server' folder inside the tool.
+_tonos-se_ downloads an binary pack, unpacks it to '.server' folder inside the tool.
 Since that moment all files like applications, configuration, data and log files will be placed there.
 You can do deep configuring, backup or experiments if you want.

 <img width="761" alt="Screenshot 2021-03-25 at 15 00 28" src="https://user-images.githubusercontent.com/54890287/112469751-e1dfd000-8d7a-11eb-840e-51fdd798a971.png">